ATNF/askapsdp/Code/Components/CP/docs/current/doc/tutorials/basiccontinuum.rst

 	Cimager.calibrate.allowflag                     = true

 where we choose the calibration parameters parset that was produced by ccalibrator for the beam we are selecting.

+We grid the data using the *WProject* gridder.
+We choose this for this simulation, since it does not include any primary beam correction.
+We don't know the primary beam for BETA well enough, so we grid with WProject, then apply analytic primary beam weights in the mosiacking stage.

 We are doing multi-frequency synthesis for this image.
 This is controlled by the following parameters::